Resilience is the ability to bounce back from adversity.

 Additional ways of strengthening resilience may be helpful.
 For example, some people write about their deepest thoughts and feelings related to trauma or other stressful events in their life.
 Meditation and spiritual practices help some people build connections and restore hope.

 The key is to identify ways that are likely to work well for you as part of your own personal strategy for fostering resilience

-Take the GRIT Scale to assess your current state of resiliency.
+Take the Brief Resilience Scale (BRS) to assess your current resilience.

-Should you have any questions about resiliency, come visit your friends in the McWell Center, Saint Liam Hall, second floor.
+Should you have any questions about resilience, come visit your friends in the McWell Center, Saint Liam Hall, second floor.